Can Microdosing Psychedelics Help With ADHD?

 Conditions with strong evidence psychedelics can support:

 - Post-traumatic stress disorder (PTSD)

 - Cluster headaches

 What Does the Research Say?

 Research on this topic is still in the early stages.
-However, the current evidence definitely looks promising, but it should be taken with “a grain of salt,” at least until hard-standing clinical trials appear.
+Current evidence definitely looks promising, but it should be taken with “a grain of salt,” at least until hard-standing clinical trials appear.